KisGitH/Pet-Adoption-Platform/README.md

     npm run dev
     This will start both the frontend and backend servers.

-7.Access the application by opening your browser and navigating to: http://localhost:5173
+7.Access the application locally: Open your browser and navigate to: http://localhost:5173.

+Live Hosting

+The application is hosted on Render.com and can be accessed at: https://pet-adoption-platform-ueh7.onrender.com/

 Contact

-KISHOREKUMAR S : kishore88708585@gmail.com
+KISHOREKUMAR S: kishore88708585@gmail.com

-MANIKANDAN S   : manidev0018@gmail.com
+MANIKANDAN S: manidev0018@gmail.com